steveicarus/iverilog/Documentation/usage/command_line_flags.rst

     The standards requires that parameters must be declared lexically before they are used.
 Using -gno-strict-parameter-declaration
     will allow using a parameter before declaration, with a warning.
-The warning can be suppressed with -Wno-anachronisms.
+The warning can be suppressed with -Wno-declaration-after-use.

   * shared-loop-index/no-shared-loop-index